-To make its screen as competitive as possible, the Samsung NU8000 Series is bright, colorful and comes stocked with the latest version of Samsung’s TV OS.
-It’s great for gaming thanks its wonderfully low input lag, and is capable of breathtaking HDR images.
+To that end, the Samsung NU8000 Series is bright, colorful and comes stocked with the latest version of Samsung’s TV OS.
+It’s great for gaming, thanks its wonderfully low input lag, and is capable of breathtaking HDR images.

 We have some qualms about the NU8000 series, but none of them concern the design itself: Out of the box, this is an incredibly visually appealing TV.